DanielleYasso/Gems-Game/README.md

     class ShinyBauble(GameElement):

-The important thing about the class definition is that we properly inherit from the GameElement class so that they behave properly in our game.
+The important thing about the class definition is that we properly inherit from the ```GameElement``` class so that they behave properly in our game.

 Step 13: Remembering things that happened
 -----------------------------------------
 When we walk over our gem, it simply disappears.
 We need a way to remember that we've acquired an item, so we add state to our player characters.
 In game parlance, we can say that our character has an inventory.
 This is a property of a particular character, our game character.
-Given that we might have multiple characters later, we make the inventory an instance attribute of our Character class.
+Given that we might have multiple characters later, we make the inventory an instance attribute of our ```Character``` class.

-To do this, we need to add an initializer to say that when we create a Character, it starts with an empty inventory.
+To do this, we need to add an initializer to say that when we create a ```Character```, it starts with an empty inventory.
 Our inventory can be a simple list of objects our character is carrying.

 In the ```Character``` class, add: